 Stanley Orman of Rockville, MD has written a thoughtful response to Brandon J. Weichert’s recent Washington Times piece.

 This article appeared in Brandon J. Weichert’s occasional op-ed column at Real Clear Politics.
-China’s dominance will not come at … More
+The United States is mired in … More

 This article appeared on October 21, 2020 in my column at The Washington Times.
 Taiwan is about to be attacked by China. … More